Safety Policies and Procedures Manual

 5.0 Additional Requirements for Use of Full-Size Vans

-In addition to the requirements for the use of all vehicles driven for official University business (see Subsection 4.2), the following requirements apply to the use of full-size passenger vans and the use of mini-vans obtained from WSU Pullman Motor Pool.
+In addition to the requirements for the use of all University vehicles driven for official University business (see Section 4.2), the following requirements apply to the use of full-size passenger vans and the use of mini-vans obtained from WSU Pullman Motor Pool.

 5.1 Restricting Seating